Bistro Jeanty

 Restaurant in Yountville, California, U.S.

 Bistro Jeanty is a French bistro in Yountville, California, United States.
 The restaurant has previously received a Michelin star.

 Description

 The exterior of Bistro Jeanty contains red-and-white awnings, flower boxes, and "extra-wide" shutters.

 Bistro Jeanty is a French bistro.
 Its menu consists of tomato soup in a bread bowl, mussels and French fries, along with cassoulet, steak au poivre, and escargots.
 Coq au vin is also served.
 Desserts include a crème brûlée with chocolate, as well as Crêpes Suzette with orange butter.

 Reception

 Andrew Steinthal of The Infatuation described Bistro Jeanty as an "all-purpose spot".
 The sole meunière received some criticism for having "muddy and tired" flavors.

-The restaurant had received a Michelin star.
+The restaurant had received a Michelin star from 2007 until 2009.